telerik/xamarin-forms-docs/controls/listview/features/listview-features-filtering.md

 In order to control the FilterDescriptor collection through MVVM:

-1. Add a specific using in your ViewModel class
+1. Create a property of type ObservableCollection<FilterDescriptorBase> in your ViewModel which will contain the needed filters;

-2. Use **OneWayToSource** binding
+2. Use **OneWayToSource** binding mode to bind that property to the FilterDescriptors property of RadListView;

 Here is how this looks like: